Find an Architect

 What’s my role in the design process?
 Your architect will depend on you to communicate about your design preferences, functional requirements, and budget.
 Your timely response to questions and design submissions will help keep the project on track.
 It is also important for you to raise any concerns you have as the project proceeds, so they can be addressed in the earliest stages.
 Working in partnership with your architect, you will help ensure the best possible outcome for your project.

 Tap into the knowledge, efficiency, and environmental awareness that architects bring to any project.
-Explore Folio, AIA Seattle’s directory of over 200 Member Firms, and additional resources below.
+Explore Find An Architect, AIA Seattle’s directory of over 200 Member Firms, and additional resources below.